Amazon’s first health wearable is no Fitbit or Apple Watch clone

 Labs

 Amazon is balancing its consideration for privacy with a healthy amount of data sharing.
 In order to make the data Halo collects useful, it’s turning to partners.
-WW (Weight Watchers) users can link to the Halo app activity, so they can collect FitPoints and earn a higher calorie intake.
+WW (Weight Watchers) users can link to the Halo app activity, so they can collect FitPoints.
 Cerner, the electronic health record provider, can also hook into Halo and transfer a persons health data over to their larger medical record.
 Cha says the app will only share data when users expressly consent by linking the apps together.

 How well does Halo track and analyze the data it collects?
 For now, it’s anyone’s guess.